-At a minimum, we must accomplish something close to the following:n
+If SSP's worst critics are to be believed, we must accomplish something close to the following:^p

 - 1. Bring the cost of space solar energy collection down to near \$1,000/kw, from roughly \$750,000/kw today.
 This will be difficult but perhaps not impossible.
 Today's satellite power systems are made in very small quantities, a few hundreds of kw per year.
-For PowerSats, the demand will be thousands of times greater allowing huge economies of scale.
-Not only have similar cost reductions been accomplished by economies of scale in the past, but the demand for PowerSats is large enough to enable new concepts, such as in-space manufacture of simple mirrors, that may radically reduce cost. - 2.
+For PowerSats, the demand will be thousands of times greater allowing huge economies of scale.^q Not only have similar cost reductions been accomplished by economies of scale in the past,^r but the demand for PowerSats is large enough to enable new concepts, such as in-space manufacture of simple mirrors, that may radically reduce cost. - 2.
 Bring the mass of PowerSats to 5 kg/kw.
-Solar-dynamic systems developed and ground-tested at NASA Glenn Research Center are estimated to achieve this.^q Solar dynamic refers to concentrating sunlight with mirrors to heat a fluid that drives turbines to produce electricity. - 3.
-Maintenance costs not much greater than that for ground solar systems of similar size.
+Solar-dynamic systems developed and ground-tested at NASA Glenn Research Center are estimated to achieve this.^s Solar dynamic refers to concentrating sunlight with mirrors to heat a fluid that drives turbines to produce electricity.
+Somewhat more long term, PowerSats using thin film solar cells and fiber lasers for infra-red power beaming may achieve around 4 kg/kw at 2% end-to-end efficiency or, following some research and development, 0.72 kg/kw at 11% efficiency.15 - 3.
+Keep maintenance costs to not much greater than those for ground solar systems of similar size.
 This may be the most difficult, and is extremely difficult to predict.
-Gangs of cooperating robots controlled by operators on the ground may be able to achieve this.
+Robots controlled by operators on the ground may be able to achieve this.
 Unlike most of the others, this area is not being developed today. - 4.
 Develop the antennas to transmit power from space to Earth with reasonable efficiency and minimal atmospheric impact.
 Ground tests indicate that very high efficiencies can be achieved and efficiency correlates with minimal environmental impact.
-The theory and engineering of radio frequency antennas is very well understood, so there is good reason to believe this can be accomplished. - 5.
-Bring the cost of launch down to \$350/kg to Low Earth Orbit (LEO).
-This is a primary focus of this paper.
+The theory and engineering of electro-magnetic antennas is very well understood, so there is good reason to believe this can be accomplished. - 5.
+Bring the cost of launch down to \$350/kg.
+This figure can be larger if the 5 kg/kw target can be beaten.
+If 0.72 kg/kw can be achieved, launch costs of about \$2,430/kg are acceptable, about the projected cost of a Falcon Heavy.
+In April 2001 SpaceX announced their Falcon Heavy, which is expected to take 53,000 kg to orbit for \$125 million, or about \$2,400/kg to LEO.
+Unfortunately, PowerSats need to

-1Assuming 2 kg of PowerSat per kw of solar energy intercepted.
-This is fairly optimistic and subject to a great deal of variation.
+$^{^{\}rm n}Assuming 2~{\rm kg}$ of PowerSat per kw of solar energy delivered.
+This is subject to a great deal of variation.